stakater/mto-docs/content/installation.md

 EOF
 subscription.operators.coreos.com/tenant-operator created
 ```

+> Note: To bring MTO via GitOps, add the above files in GitOps repository.

 * After creating the `subscription` custom resource open OpenShift console and click on `Operators`, followed by `Installed Operators` from the side menu